Hardcore (electronic dance music genre): 2000s

 Meanwhile, in 2001, Norwegian DJ duo Thomas S. Nilsen Fiction and Steffen Ojala Søderholm began to develop the nightcore genre influenced by pitch-shifted vocals in German group Scooter's songs "Nessaja" and "Ramp!
 (The Logical Song)".
 Nightcore artists started appearing on services such as LimeWire in mid-2003, and YouTube in 2006.

 2010s

 The early 2010s saw the rise of hardcore internationally, with artists such as Angerfist gaining popularity quickly.
 The hardcore scene thrived during this period with many new producers and labels making their mark on the scene, both in Europe and the rest of the world, appearing even at North America's biggest music festival, Electric Daisy Carnival.
-In 2011, Angerfist entered the DJ Mag Top 100 at position #39.
+In 2011, Angerfist entered the DJ Mag Top 100 at position No. 39.